charlesknapp/charlesknapp/README.md

 </h1>

 <h3 align="left">Welcome to my GitHub profile!</h3>
-<p>I love creating and contributing towards web applications that empower other people to build amazing things.<br>
+<h4>I love creating and contributing towards web applications that empower other people to build amazing things.<br>
-From full-stack development for your businesses and projects to engineering your game's soundtracks & audio soundscapes, I'll complete any task with detail and efficiency.</p>
+From full-stack development for your businesses and projects to engineering your game's soundtracks & audio soundscapes, I'll complete any task with detail and efficiency.</h4>
 <h3>Interested in discussing more?</h3>
-<p>Reach out to me via one of my social handles!
+<h4>Reach out to me via one of my social handles!
 I love talking tech and learning as much as possible.
-Let's share our knowledge!</p>
+Let's share our knowledge!</h4>
 <h1>My Toolbox</h1>
 <h4>
 These are some of my day-to-day "essentials" for creating exceptional projects.
 I love learning new skills!